morris-frank/morris-frank.com/content/music.md

 +++
 title = "Music"
+tldr = "I am learning to make amateurish music.
+Currently on a mission of one track per week in [Bitwig](https://bitwig.com) (the only professional DAW running on Linux)."
 +++

-I am learning to make amateurish music.
-Currently on a mission of one track per week in [Bitwig](https://bitwig.com) (the only professional DAW running on Linux).

 See here as it happens: